nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `AddEventCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `AddEventCommand` in `AddressBookParser`.

 The `AddEventCommandParser` reads the user's input and passes it to `ParserUtil` to ensure that the event's name, date and time are valid.
 Then, an Event is created with the returned `EventName`, `EventDate` and `EventTime` objects.
 This event will be supplied to the `addEventCommand` to be executed.

-Since Managera employs a UniqueEventList, it should not have more than one Event with the same name and same date.
+Since Managera employs a UniqueEventList, it should not have more than one Event with the same name and date.
 The `addressBook` will check if the given event already exists.
 If not, it will be successfully added to the `addressBook` through the model.
+Otherwise, an exception will be thrown, and an error message will be displayed to the user.

 #### Implementation Rationale

 As events may span a full day, we decided to implement time as an optional attribute of the Event.
-However, to accommodate this, Event is implemented with abstractions EventName, EventDate and EventTime.
-These abstractions are helpful in ensuring reliability of the program.
+If a time is not specified for an event, Managera will assume it as a full-day event.
+To accommodate the addition of events to Managera, new classes such as EventName, EventDate and EventTime were also implemented.
+These classes function as abstractions for the name, date and time of an Event object respectively.
+These abstractions are helpful in ensuring reliability of the program by hiding the underlying details.

-### Remove Event feature
+### Delete Event feature

-This feature allows Managera users to remove an existing event at a particular index of the displayed list.
+This feature allows Managera users to delete an existing event at a particular index of the displayed list.

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `RemoveEventCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `DeleteEventCommand` in `AddressBookParser`.

-The `RemoveEventCommandParser` reads the user's input and passes it to `ParserUtil` which returns an `Index`.
-This `Index` will be supplied to the `removeEventCommand` to be executed.
+The `DeleteEventCommandParser` reads the user's input and passes it to `ParserUtil` which returns an `Index`.
+This `Index` will be supplied to the `DeleteEventCommand` to be executed.

 When the command is executed, there is a check to ensure the index is within the range of the displayed list.
+If the index is out of range, then an exception is thrown, and an error message is displayed to the user.
+Otherwise, the execution will continue, and the respective Event at the index is deleted.

 #### Design Considerations:
-##### Aspect: Specifying Event to be Removed:
+##### Aspect: Specifying Event to be Deleted:

-* **Alternative 1 (Current Choice)**: Remove by Index:
+* **Alternative 1 (Current Choice)**: Delete by Index:
     * Pros:
         1. The index of the event in the currently displayed list can be directly used.
         2. Faster and more intuitive for users.
     * Cons:
         1. The index is independent of the Event, which may lead to an inconsistent user experience.

-* **Alternative 2**: Remove by Event Name:
+* **Alternative 2**: Delete by Event Name:
     * Pros:
         1. User can be more sure of the event they are removing, since it is referencing the Event name.
     * Cons:
         1. The user has to fully match the Event name, which is much more cumbersome.

 ### Filter Event feature